 All of the children referred to work with us are dealing with a range of adversities and difficulties, such as poverty, housing instability or disrepair, family health issues, bereavements or other trauma.
 The impact of these adversities means that they are struggling in some ways to manage at school, home or with friendships.
-This group is designed to provide special time each week for a group of 10 children who really need some additional positive support in their lives.
-Each week, through our project, they will have the opportunity to be supported by warm, friendly, fun adults, who'll reflect back their successes, support them to try new things and help them feel proud and important.
+These projects are designed to provide a special holiday over the summer for children who really need some additional positive support in their lives and who don't have access to another break from home, or safe places to play.
+Through our projects, each child has the opportunity to try out a whole range of new activities and experiences and to be supported by warm, friendly, fun adults, who'll reflect back their successes, support them to try new things and help them feel proud and important.
 If you think you can do that, and have a great time yourself in the process, drop us a line!
 We guarantee you won't regret it!

 Please check out our new website.

 You'll be automatically redirected in 10 seconds if you don't select anything from below.